 How to use a menstrual cup?

-- Your age (smaller sizes are generally recommended for women under 30 and who haven’t given birth vaginally)
+• Age & Birth History – Smaller cups are generally recommended for those under 30 or who haven’t given birth vaginally.

 What do we do before we put a cup in, and how do we do it?

-Your cup has been carefully selected, and now it’s time to give it a try.
-Where to from here?
+Your cup has been carefully selected, and now it’s time to try it.
+What should you do next?

 When do you remove it?
-The cup can stay in for anywhere between 6-12 hours.
-Irrespective of your flow, it should also be removed by the 12hr mark, if not sooner.
+The cup can stay in for 6-12 hours.
+Regardless of your flow, it should also be removed by the 12 hour mark, if not sooner.

-To remove your cup, hand hygiene is number one again.
-Then gently insert your thumb and forefinger, and gently pull the stem of the cup until you reach the base.
+Hand hygiene is number one again when removing your cup.
+Then, gently insert your thumb and forefinger and gently pull the stem of the cup until you reach the base.
 Once you have it, pinch the base to break the vacuum seal and pull down to remove the cup.
 Empty the contents into the sink or toilet, wash the cup and your hands, and you’re done.

 Menstrual cup aftercare?